 “All Christians and people of good will are thus called today to fight not only for the abolition of the death penalty, whether legal or illegal, and in all its forms, but also in order to improve prison conditions, with respect for the human dignity of the people deprived of their freedom” - Pope Francis #Pledge4Mercy

 No one was executed in North Carolina between 1961 and 1984.
 When executions resumed, inmates were allowed to choose the manner of death – gas or lethal injection.
-Of the ten people executed between 1984 and 1998, all but two chose lethal injection.
-Lethal injection is currently the only allowed execution method.
+Today, Lethal injection is the only allowed execution method.

 Since 2007, the state has been under an execution moratorium due to constitutionality concerns about its lethal injection protocol and the death penalty’s fair application.
 This multi-year moratorium is the longest gap in executions since before 1961.
-Also since 2007, four persons on the state’s death row have been exonerated, further strengthening the argument for ending the use of the death penalty in The Tar Heel State.
+Also since 2007, five persons on the state’s death row have been exonerated, further strengthening the argument for ending the use of the death penalty in North Carolina.

 For more information and ways to get involved, contact your state's organizations: